-As of the date the consolidated financial statements were authorized for issue, the Company is continuously assessing whether the application of "Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between An Investor and Its Associate or Joint Venture" and "Amendments to IAS 21: Lack of Exchangeability" will have the impact on the Company's financial position and operating result.
+As of the date the consolidated financial statements were authorized for issue, the Company is continuously assessing whether the application of the Standards listed above, except for the "Amendments to IAS 21: Lack of Exchangeability" will have the impact on the Company's financial position and operating result.
 The Company will disclose the relevant impact when the assessment is completed.